xregistry/spec/core/spec.md

   modified to `false`
 - The `strict`, `clientrequired` and `serverrequired` fields MAY be modified from `true` to `false`, but MUST NOT be modified from `false` to `true`
-- New `ifvalue` definitions MAY be added and they MAY include REQUIRED attributes.
+- New `ifvalues` definitions MAY be added and they MAY include REQUIRED attributes.
 However, if there are any existing entities that would be non-compliant as a result of a new REQUIRED attribute then the request to update the model MUST fail
-  - All fields within the `ifvalue` MUST adhere to the rules above concerning non-`ifvalue` fields
+  - All fields within the `ifvalues` MUST adhere to the rules above concerning non-`ifvalues` fields
   - `ifvalues` MUST NOT be deleted
 - all of the model changes that are not allowed above are due to the potential of invalidating existing entities.
 Therefore, if there are no instances of